tinymce/tinymce-docs/_includes/configuration/valid-children.md

 TinyMCE will remove/split any non HTML5 or HTML transitional contents by default.
 So for example a `p` can't be a child of another `p` element.
 The default value for this option is controlled by the current [schema]({{ site.baseurl }}/configure/content-filtering/#schema).

 The syntax for this option is a comma separated list of parents with elements that should be added/removed as valid children for that element.
-So for example "+body[style]" would add style as a valid child of body.
+So for example `'+body[style]'` would add style as a valid child of body.

 **Control characters:**